hiker/PSyclone/doc/psy_layer.rst

-To generate correct PSy layer code, PSyclone needs to understand the arguments and datatypes passed by the algorithm layer and the arguments and datatypes expected by the Kernel layer; it needs to know the names of the algorithm call and the name of the Kernel subroutine(s); it needs to know the iteration space that the Kernel(s) is/are written to iterate over; it also needs to know the ordering of Kernels as specified in the algorithm layer.
-Finally, it needs to where to place any distributed memory operations.
+To generate correct PSy layer code, PSyclone needs to understand the arguments and datatypes passed by the algorithm layer and the arguments and datatypes expected by the Kernel layer; it needs to know the name of the Kernel subroutine(s); it needs to know the iteration space that the Kernel(s) is/are written to iterate over; it also needs to know the ordering of Kernels as specified in the algorithm layer.
+Finally, it needs to know where to place any distributed memory operations.

 PSyclone determines the above information by being told the API in question (by the user), by reading the appropriate Kernel metadata and